 Details

-(1) Objectives Inform stockholders, stakeholders and the
+(1) Objectives Inform stockholders, stakeholders and the public

-public in general of the results of operations of
+in general of the results of operations of the

-the Company
+Company

 (2) Principles Transparency

 Accountability

 Fiscal Management

 (3) Modes of Communication Annual Stockholders' Meeting

 Corporate website

 Disclosures to SEC and PSE

 Annual Report

 Press releases

-(4) Investors Relations Officer The Company to appoint a new Investor
+(4) Investors Relations Officer A new Investor Relations Officer will be

-(, Relations Officer.
+appointed.

-^{} Mr. Victor V. Rafael was separated effective 30 October 2016 pursuant to a corporate reorganization.
+^{} Mr. Victor V. Rafael was separated effective 30 October 2016 pursuant to a Group-wide corporate reorganization.
+Ms. Ma.
+Rhodora P. dela Cuesta was appointed to replace Mr. Rafael.